vmleon/OracleATPGettingStarted/lab200/README.md

 ## Create your Virtual Cloud Network

-Network is the fundation of any cloud resource.
+Network is the foundation of any cloud resource.
 They all need to be connected and they live on a **Virtual Cloud Network (VCN)**.

 Let's create our VCN
 ![VCN Creation](../images/vcn_1.png)